dmail-old/jsenv/readme.md

 ## Node example

 - `npm install -g @dmail/env`
-- `node env a.js`
+- `node env b`
 - hello world is logged in the terminal

 ## Browser example

 - open index.html in your browser
-- hello world appear in an alert popup
+- hello world is logged in the console

 Warning if you use chrome : you have to [start chrome using the flag --allow-file-access-from-files](http://www.chrome-allow-file-access-from-file.com)

 ## Module format

 A module is a javaScript source executed in a specific context, for example the following :

 ```javascript
 var a = include('a');